-- 8 oz. trimmed center-cut beef
+- 8 oz. trimmed center-cut beef tenderloin

-3 tbsp. extra-virgin olive oil, plus more to taste
+- 3 tbsp. extra-virgin olive oil, plus more to taste

 - 1 egg yolk

-3 tbsp. salt-packed capers, soaked in water, rinsed, and drained
+- 3 tbsp. salt-packed capers, soaked in water, rinsed, and drained

-2 tbsp. minced ﬂat-leaf parsley
+- 2 tbsp. minced ﬂat-leaf parsley

-1 small red onion, minced
+- 1 small red onion, minced

-1 red thai chile, stemmed, seeded,
+- 1 red thai chile, stemmed, seeded, and minced

-Fleur de sel and freshly ground black
+- Fleur de sel and freshly ground black pepper, to taste

-Sherry vinegar, to taste
+- Sherry vinegar, to taste

-Dijon mustard, for serving
+- Dijon mustard, for serving

 Chill beef in freezer for 45 minutes.
 Transfer beef to cutting board and, using a very sharp knife, cut beef lengthwise into 1⁄8"-thick slices.
 Julienne each slice, and cut each julienne crosswise to ﬁnely mince beef.
 Transfer beef to a bowl and refrigerate.

 Drizzle oil into a medium bowl and stir in egg yolk.
 Add capers, parsley, onions, and chiles; season with salt and pepper.
 Fold in reserved minced beef and season to taste with more of salt, pepper, and oil, if you like, along with a few drops of vinegar.
 Mound tartare on 2 chilled serving plates and serve with Dijon mustard.

-Pairing note: The fresh, red-fruit nose and full, fat vanilla flavors of the Château du Chatelard Beaujolais Villages 2009 ($15) work well with this classic and vivacious dish —M.P.
+Pairing note: The fresh, red-fruit nose and full, fat vanilla flavors of the Chateau du Chatelard Beaujolais Villages 2009 ($15) work well with this classic and vivacious dish —M.P.